 I hadn’t grilled a portabella mushroom in years, but passé or not, they’re delicious.
 And so easy.
 Once that grill is hot, this meal could qualify as a 15-minute fix: Dinner from start to finish in a quarter of an hour.
 If you don’t want to bother with the barbecue, you can cook them under a broiler.

 Portabellas are just mature Cremini mushrooms, the common brown variety.
 Rich in minerals, particularly selenium, copper and potassium, they are very low in calories (about 20 calories a pop).

 The texture of the mushrooms offers a meatiness that truly satisfies, and can hold up to a generous bun and flavorful pesto.
 In this case, I used a loaf of herbed focaccia cut into squares and toasted on the grill.
 I had some yellow peppers on hand which I charred and then peeled.
 You can always use peppers from a jar, but if you’ve never roasted your own, it’s worth a go.
 The kids might like to try their hand at peeling the blackened skins from the peppers.
 Here is a quick tutorial I found on You Tube that might prove helpful.

 When the burgers are grilled and tucked between the focaccia along with all of the other goodies, they look just as compelling as any meaty number.
 Upon learning there was a mushroom under that bun and not a patty of beef, my daughter Rosie threw me that look kids give when you are about to feed them something new and different and perhaps a little strange.
 But one bite in and she exclaimed, “Delish, mom”!

-*You can find roasted bell peppers sold in jars in most markets or you can make your own as discussed in the text above.
+*You can find roasted bell peppers sold in jars in most markets or you can roast your own (a quick Google search will turn up plenty of instructions).